Zhykos/advanced-playlist/README.md

 2. You need to have a YouTube/Google developer account: https://developers.google.com/youtube/v3/getting-started

-3. Get an API Key and an ID client OAuth 2.0: https://console.developers.google.com/apis/credentials
+3. Get a Google API Key and an ID client OAuth 2.0: https://console.developers.google.com/apis/credentials

 Google console screen where to get keys: